 Faculty will be recognized nationally in their respective fields and also be experienced educators with real world experience.
 The Penn State Executive Programs team offers decades of combined experience in helping clients from more than 150 companies build the organizational and leadership capabilities to deal with today’s most pressing business challenges.

 The Kickoff Dinner will be 6 to 8 p.m.
 Sept.
-9, 2018, in Room 302A of the University Conference Center on the campus of Penn State Health Milton S. Hershey Medical Center.
+15, 2019, in Room 302B/C of the University Conference Center on the campus of Penn State Health Milton S. Hershey Medical Center.

 For Penn State Health Milton S. Hershey Medical Center employees, Penn State employees, Penn State College of Medicine employees and Penn State Health affiliate employees, the fee is $4,250.